State of knowledge

 Registry

-Example for ECSTA for Atos Unify Openscape 4000:
+Example of ECSTA for Mitel OpenScape 4000:

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\ESTOS\ECSTACA4000p3